 Alabama College of Osteopathic Medicine

-During construction and through the life of the partnership Corvias is dedicated to developing the local workforce and positively impacting the state of Alabama with this program.
+During construction, and through the life of the partnership, Corvias is dedicated to utilizing and developing the local workforce.
 To date, nearly 83% of all subcontracts have been allocated to small business enterprises and 82% have been utilized on local vendors.
-These expenditures have provided Alabama businesses with both valuable training opportunities and economic security throughout the duration of the 50-year partnership.
+These expenditures have provided Alabama businesses with both valuable training opportunities, and will provide economic security throughout the duration of the 50-year partnership.
 Furthermore, Corvias Foundation, Corvias’ charitable arm, has made substantial charitable contributions in and around Alabama, the fringe impacts of which are immeasurable.